kedro-org/kedro-viz/docs/source/preview_matplotlib_datasets.md

-# Preview Matplotlib charts in Kedro-viz
+# Preview Matplotlib charts in Kedro-Viz

 This page describes how to output static visualisations of a Kedro project with Kedro-Viz, which supports integration with [Matplotlib](https://matplotlib.org/).
 You can view Matplotlib charts in Kedro-Viz when you use the MatplotLibWriter dataset.